 The subcardioid or “wide cardioid” microphone polar pattern is a lesser-known cousin to the famous cardioid pattern.
 Knowing about this polar pattern and its pros and cons will certainly aid in mic selection and understanding, whether you’re an amateur or professional.

 What is a subcardioid/wide cardioid microphone?
 A subcardioid (aka wide cardioid) microphone has a polar pattern that resembles the midway point between an omnidirectional and cardioid pattern.
-It is unidirectional (most sensitive to on-axis sounds) but will also pick up sounds from every other direction with clarity (though with less amplitude).
+It is unidirectional (most sensitive to on-axis sounds) but will also pick up sound with clarity from every direction (though with less amplitude).

-In this in-depth article, we’ll discuss the subcardioid/wide cardioid microphone polar pattern in great detail in order to answer any questions you may have about subcardioid microphones!
+In this in-depth article, we’ll discuss the subcardioid/wide cardioid microphone polar pattern in great detail to answer any questions you may have about subcardioid microphones!